-Philippe Herreweghe (Ghent, 1947) is chief conductor of the Royal Flemish Philharmonic and artistic director of the Collegium Vocale Crete Senesi festival in Tuscany, Italy.
+Philippe Herreweghe (Ghent, 1947) is principal guest conductor of the Antwerp Symphony Orchestra and artistic director of the Collegium Vocale Crete Senesi festival in Tuscany, Italy.
 He has founded various music ensembles, all of which specialise in specific musical periods.
 With La Chapelle Royale, Herreweghe focuses on music from the French Golden Age, and with the Orchestre des Champs-Elysées, he concentrates on performing music from the pre-Romantic and Romantic eras on original instruments.

 He is best known in the Netherlands for his authentic performances of Baroque vocal music.
 His innovative approach quickly earned him great fame, leading to an invitation from Nicolaus Harnoncourt and Gustav Leonhardt to contribute to the recordings of the complete Bach cantatas.